 6. What if I get ill?

 Hospitals and clinics abroad are better than you think.
 Clean, hygienic and with experienced, educated, English-speaking doctors, they are used to dealing with everything from Delhi-belly to jellyfish bites and are well equipped and capable.
-Have a look at the travel insurance that we always choose here and get yourself a quote at the same time.
+Make sure you have travel insurance – otherwise, you’ll be footing the bill for your treatment!

 7. I’ll miss my routine